4ldrich/CommercialScraper/README.md

-# Airbnb Scraper
+# Commercial Scraper

-A fully dynamic and scalable data pipeline made in Python dedicated to scraping Airbnb's commercial website for both alphanumeric and image data, and saving both locally and/or on the cloud.
+A fully dynamic and scalable data pipeline made in Python dedicated to scraping commercial websites that don't offer API's.
+Can yield structured and unstructured data, and is able to save data both locally and/or on the cloud via the data processing module.

+Currently, the scraper is only built to scrape Airbnb's website, but more websites are in the works to generalise the package.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install CommercialScraper.